GoogleChrome/web.dev/src/site/content/en/reliable/broadcast-updates-guide/index.md

        alt="Diagram showing a service worker communicating with the page to send an update.">
 </figure>

-We’ll call these types of use cases where the service worker doesn’t need to receive a message from the page to start a communication **“broadcast updates”**.
-In this article we’ll review different ways of implementing this type of communication between pages and service workers, by using standard browser APIs and the [Workbox library](https://developers.google.com/web/tools/workbox).
+We'll call these types of use cases where the service worker doesn't need to receive a message from the page to start a communication **“broadcast updates”**.
+In this article we'll review different ways of implementing this type of communication between pages and service workers, by using standard browser APIs and the [Workbox library](https://developers.google.com/web/tools/workbox).

 ## Production cases

 ### Tinder

 Tinder PWA uses [Workbox Window](https://developers.google.com/web/tools/workbox/modules/workbox-window) to listen to important service worker lifecycle moments from the page (“installed”, “controlled” and “activated”).
 That way when a new service worker comes into play, it shows an **"Update Available"** banner, so that they can refresh the PWA and access the latest features:

 <figure class="w-figure">
   <img src="tinder-screenshot.png"